oacore/content/team/andrew-vasiliev.md

 past: false
 order: 0
 ---
 Responsible for supporting and maintaining servers.
 Testing, deploying, and setting up tools to improve CORE performance.
-Lover of automatizing routine
+Lover of automatizing routine.